quantumcore/remote_hacker_probe/README.md

 ![logo](img/rhp.png)
 ---

-The Remote Hacker Probe is a Remote Access and Post Exploitation Framework coded in C++/Java.
+The Remote Hacker Probe is a Threat Emulation and Red Teaming Framework built to be easy to use.

 - The Remote Hacker Probe is Feature Rich!
 Including, Keystroke Logging, Reflective DLL Injection, Reverse Shell, Password Recovery, etc.